Sports Briefs, Sept. 20, 2017

 Archery Classes

 NASP certified staff will lead archery classes that teach everything kids ages 10 to 15 need to know about safely hitting a bull's eye.
 Equipment is provided, and safety and technique will be taught with challenging games at the PC MARC, Oct.
 3-26 on Tuesdays and Thursdays, 5 to 6 p.m.
 The fee is $75.
-For more info and to register visit this website or call 435-615-5400.
+For more info and to register visit parkcityrecreation.org or call 615-5400.

 Indoor Coed Volleyball

 PC Recreation offers a 6-v.-6 Coed Volleyball league at the PC MARC for players 18 and older on Wednesday evenings 6 to 10 p.m.
 The league offers Competitive and Recreational divisions, and is played from Oct.
 4-Dec.
 6. The fee is $325 per team, and the registration deadline is Sept.
 27th.
-For more info and to register, visit this website or call 435-615-5400.
+For more info and to register, visit parkcityrecreation.org or call 615-5400.

 Swing For Sports Golf Tournament